Creating positive workplace cultures and tackling bullying in the NHS - a collective call to action

 SPF colleagues attended a follow up meeting to further discuss the year two priorities.
 Take a look at the slides from this meeting.

-The Social Partnership Forum Tackling Bullying in the NHS: A Collective Call to Action, was signed in December 2016 by Danny Mortimer, Chief Executive, NHS Employers and former Minister of State for Health, Philip Dunne, and Christina McAnea, former Head of Health at UNISON.
+The SPF's tackling bullying in the NHS: a collective call to action, was signed in December 2016 by Danny Mortimer, Chief Executive, NHS Employers and former Minister of State for Health, Philip Dunne, and Christina McAnea, former Head of Health at UNISON.

 The call to action invites all NHS organisations to: